So, you are thinking about adopting a new family pet and you are curious if chinchillas make good pets or not.

 Some chinchilla owners report that it can even take months.

-From what I hear this is likely based on the rescue where you adopted your chinchilla from.
+This is likely based on the rescue, breeder, or pet store where you adopted your chinchilla from.

-If your chinchilla came from a loving rescue and has been brought up to be social, loving, and friendly, this process should happen relatively quickly for you.
+If your chinchilla came from a loving rescue, breeder, or situation in general and has been brought up to be social, loving, and friendly, this process should happen relatively quickly for you.

-Sure, they do sleep a lot during the day, and yes, small children may frighten them.
+Sure, they do sleep a lot during the day, but in my book, this makes them easier to care for.

-It takes patience and letting your kids be around them.
+It takes patience and letting your kids be around them day after day if you are considering adopting a chinchilla for a younger child.

 Let them break in and respect your chinchillas’ boundaries.